- Indiana Michigan Power offers in-store discounts on ENERGY STAR® certified lighting at select retail locations

 - Qualifying LED bulbs use at least 75% less energy and last up to 25 times longer than traditional bulbs

 - Must make a qualified purchase at a participating retailer

 - Varies by product – the discount for qualifying bulbs is reﬂected in the price on the shelf

-What are the benefits of switching over to CFLs or LEDs?
+What are the benefits of switching over to LEDs?

 LEDs use 70-90 percent less energy than traditional incandescent light bulbs and last around 25 times longer.

 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 ENERGY STAR’s goal is to help you save money and to protect the environment through energy-eﬃcient products and practices.

 ENERGY STAR certified LEDs meet strict government operating standards.
 To earn an ENERGY STAR label, light bulbs and ﬁxtures must pass extensive tests to ensure high-quality light production.

 To learn more about ENERGY STAR light bulbs, visit the ENERGY STAR website.